mwalmsley/gz-panoptes-reduction/README.md

 <a href="https://codeclimate.com/repos/5ad86e7c56b0a20294008bc3/test_coverage"><img src="https://api.codeclimate.com/v1/badges/8bc2a1735eb224ae42c3/test_coverage" /></a>
 [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)

-# Galaxy Zoo Panoptes
+# Galaxy Zoo Reduction

-This repo contains everything needed for the Galaxy Zoo Panoptes project workflows and field guide.
-With this repo, one should be able to quickly (albeit somewhat tediously) replicate the Galaxy Zoo Panoptes project.
+Use this repo to convert Galaxy Zoo citizen scientist responses, from Ouroborous or from Panoptes, into aggregate classifications.

+Responses can be provided as exports (Panoptes or Ouroborous) or downloaded through API calls (Panoptes only).

 # Reduction

 ## Reduction to Single Votes